Baki the Grappler: Main series

-This series was licensed for a North American release by Gutsoon!
-Entertainment, who retitled it Baki the Grappler.
-They published the first 46 chapters in their English-language manga anthology magazine Raijin Comics.
+Baki the Grappler was serialized in Akita Shoten's Weekly Shōnen Champion magazine from September 30, 1991, to 1999, with the chapters collected into 42 tankōbon volumes.
+It was licensed for a North American release by Gutsoon!
+Entertainment, who published the first 46 chapters in their English-language manga anthology magazine Raijin Comics.
 The magazine's first issue was released on December 18, 2002, but in July 2004 it was discontinued.
-Four collected volumes were planned but it is unknown if they were released.
+Four collected volumes were planned by Gutsoon!, but it is unknown if they were released.
+In May 2025, Kodama Tales announced it had licensed the series for a worldwide English release.
+They will publish the kanzenban edition both physically and digitally, starting in October 2025.